Protocol v1.0

 The shape

 An OOS file is a markdown file with YAML frontmatter and structured claims.
 Each claim has a rule, a why, a failure mode, a confidence, and an evidence type.
-That's it.
+That is it.
 The whole point is that any AI agent can read it the same way.

 acme-agency.oos.md View full example →